kitesi/scoped-sort/cli/README.md

 Shaman King: 56
 <!-- { sort-end } -->
 ```

+You can tell the program to sort using sort comments rather than reading line by line with the `--use-sort-comments | -c`

 If you want to ignore a file, include a line with `{ sort-ignore-file }` somewhere in it.